ddsmt/ddSMT/README.rst

 Python version 3.6 or later.

 ddSMT is free software released under the GPLv3.
-You should have received a copy of the GNU General Public License along with ddSMT (see file LICENSE).
+You should have received a copy of the GNU General Public License along with ddSMT (see file `LICENSE <https://github.com/aniemetz/ddSMT/blob/master/README.md>`_).
 If not, see http://www.gnu.org/licenses/.

 Documentation for ddSMT is available at https://ddsmt.readthedocs.io.